Migrainous infarction: Migrainous infarction

 A history of MA is significant predictor of migrainous infarction, with 80% of migrainous infarction patients having experienced MA previously.
 However, migrainous infarction can also occur in those with migraine without aura, although this is less common with only 20% of migrainous infarction patients never having experienced aura.
 Typically, in the month prior to the cerebral infarction, the patient will experience more severe MA symptoms.

 Pathophysiology

 Platelet activation

 Enhanced platelet activation during MA has been observed which directly increases the risk of developing thrombosis.
 Additionally, platelet activation is enhanced in patients with MA, even during aura-free and headache-free periods.
 Moreover, this effect is exemplified through administration of non-selective beta-adrenergic antagonists (e.g. propranolol) which are often prescribed to reduce migraine symptoms.

 Reduced regional cerebral blood flow

 Contrary to the suggestion that MA initiates ischaemic infarction, one theory suggests that ischaemia may in fact cause MA.
 This theory is based on the finding that reduced regional Cerebral Blood Flow (rCBF) has shown to be present in patients with MA due to underlying ischaemia.
-Therefore, it is possible that infarction occurs due to another unknown factor causing ischaema and MA is merely a symptom associated with the process.
+Therefore, it is possible that infarction occurs due to another unknown factor causing ischaemia and MA is merely a symptom associated with the process.